qzxtu/Basic-Discord-Bot/README.md

 ![App Screenshot](https://cdn.discordapp.com/attachments/986299326491951164/1013268224898510918/Screenshot_2022-08-27_210455.png)

-A very old version of a discord bot i made with dsharpplus.
+A very old version of a discord bot I made with dsharpplus using cubebotremastered as base.

 ## Features